innerfunction/Nub/README.md

 About this project
 ==================

 This project contains version 2.0 of Nub.
+You can see the full doc at: (https://github.com/innerfunction/Nub)

 Previous versions can be found at (https://github.com/juliangoacher/jquery.nub)